sanketmali2409/sanketmali2409/README.md

 ###

-<p align="left">My name is Sanket Mali and I'm an Embedded Systems, IoT, Robotics & Power Electronics Developer from India.</p>
+<p align="left">My name is Sanket Mali and I'm an Embedded Systems & IoT Developer from India.</p>

 ###